microsoft/TailwindTraders-Website/README.md

 # How to use the product search by photo

 To use the product search, we need to upload a photo, the website redirects to suggested products showing 3 products or less, except if only suggest 1 product.
-When you have only 1 suggested product, the website redirects to detail of product.
+When you have only 1 suggested product, the website redirects to detail of the product.

 Steps to search:

-1. In home of the website, click in the "Start smart shopping" button.
+1. In-home of the website, click in the "Start smart shopping" button.

 ![Start Smart Shopping Button](Documents/Images/Docs/Start_Smart_Shopping_Button.PNG)

 2. Select a photo to upload and send it.
-   - If website has more than 1 suggested products
+   - If the website has more than 1 suggested products
      - Website redirect to suggested products.
-   - If website has only a one suggested product.
+   - If the website has only one suggested product.
-     - Website redirects to details of product.
+     - Website redirects to details of the product.

 To use this search, you can use the images in:

 - [Documents/Images/TestImages](Documents/Images/TestImages)

-### Rechargable screwdriver sample
+### Rechargeable screwdriver sample

-If you select the [Electric Screwdriver](Documents/Images/TestImages/electric_screwdriver.jpg) should be appears 3 suggested products similar to:
+If you select the [Electric Screwdriver](Documents/Images/TestImages/electric_screwdriver.jpg) should appear 3 suggested products similar to:

 ![Rechargeable Screwdriver Suggested Products](Documents/Images/Docs/rechargeable_Screwdriver_Suggested_Products.PNG)

 ### Multi-tool plier sample

-If you select the [Multi-Tool Plier](Documents/Images/TestImages/multi-tool_plier.jpg) should be appears 3 suggested products similar to:
+If you select the [Multi-Tool Plier](Documents/Images/TestImages/multi-tool_plier.jpg) should appear 3 suggested products similar to:

 ![Multi-Tool Plier Suggested Products](Documents/Images/Docs/multi-tool_plier_Suggested_Products.PNG)

 ### Hard hat sample

-If you select the [Hard Hat](Documents/Images/TestImages/hard_hat.jpg) should be redirect to product detail, beacuse only have a 1 suggested product:
+If you select the [Hard Hat](Documents/Images/TestImages/hard_hat.jpg) should be redirected to product detail, because only have a 1 suggested product:

 ![Hard Hat Suggested Product Detail](Documents/Images/Docs/hard_Hat_Suggested_Product_Detail.PNG)

 # Contributing

 This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to and do, grant us the right to use your contribution.
 For details, visit https://cla.microsoft.com.

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions